jreisinger/docs/data/notes/prog/git.md

 git reset --hard SHA1_HASH  # all newer commits get erased forever!!!
 ```

+This invocation of `git-reset` makes changes to the existing repo history.
+Shouldn't be used if you have pushed to remote.

 ## Revert

 Create a new commit that undoes one or more commits: